-Currently there is no cure for Psoriatic Arthritis, so treatments tend to focus on controlling joint inflammation and preventing discomfort, joint damage, or disability.
-Your doctor will treat you based on how sever your joint disease is, with the goal of complete remission or minimal disease activity.
+Currently there is no cure for psoriatic arthritis, so treatments tend to focus on controlling joint inflammation and preventing discomfort, joint damage, or disability.
+Your doctor will treat you based on how severe your joint disease is, with the goal of complete remission or minimal disease activity.

 Depending on the severity of your psoriatic arthritis your doctor may prescribe the following:

 NSAIDs – nonsteroidal anti-inflammatory drugs which are used to relieve pain and reduce inflammation.
 Some can be taken over the counter, but if stronger pain relief is needed, they can also be made available by prescription.
 Any side effects should always be reported to your doctor.

 DMARDs – Disease-modifying antirheumatic drugs are used to slow down the progression of the disease and save your joints and tissue from permanent damage.
 Patients would need to be monitored as side effects can vary.